 Course Goals: COMM 0003 is designed to help students wishing to pursue careers in trades and technology to develop a sold foundation of English language skills.
-The course consists of 21 four-hour classes.
+The course consists of the course classes.
 Successful completion of the course will prepare students to further develop their technical writing skills in BCIT's other pre-entry courses.